 Fly over Heart Reef or stay for a snorkel and swim at Heart Island.
 (Image: Salty Wings)

-Hiring a motorised dinghy via the Hamilton Island Tour Desk might just give you the ultimate freedom to explore the Whitsundays as you please.
-With half-day and full-day rentals available and with no licence or experience required, you’re free to sail at your own pace in local waters between Hamilton and Dent islands: snorkel at Plum Pudding Island, picnic and swim on beautiful Henning Island Beach, or simply putter along with the gentle sea breeze.
+Jumping aboard a motorised dinghy via the Hamilton Island Tour Desk will give you the ultimate freedom to explore the Whitsundays as you please.
+With three-hour, five-hour and seven-hour rentals available to groups of up to six people with no licence or experience required, you’re free to sail at your own pace in local waters between Hamilton and Dent Islands.
+Departing from the Hamilton Island Marina, your charter will give you the perfect chance to snorkel, picnic, fish and swim on beautiful Henning Island Beach, a serene spot within Whitsundays Islands National Park.
+Otherwise, simply drift along with the gentle sea breeze.

-8. Charter a boat to explore the Whitsundays
+8. Charter a boat to tour the Whitsundays

 Charter a boat and explore the Whitsundays at your own pace.
-(Image: Tourism and Events Queensland)
+(Image: Tourism & Events Queensland)

 9. Learn how to fish